Brainiac: New Krypton

 Following this, Brainiac, now in possession of his ship again, unleashes his robot army against the newly created planet of New Krypton, and the Kryptonian citizens rise up to fight the drones.
 General Zod's army proves totally unable to fend them off, as the Brainiac's ship's force fields are seemingly invulnerable and his drones are equipped with red sun ray guns, allowing them to kill tens of thousands of Kryptonians.
 Superman, being the only one who knows how to penetrate his force fields (having learned the trick in the previous story arc), manages to enter Brainiac's ship.
 Supergirl leads the Kryptonians against the drones, but is attacked by an anti-Kryptonian Brainiac probe.
 Superboy, Mon-El, and the Legion of Super-Heroes join the fight and save Supergirl.

 After this, Brainiac shrinks Kandor again and re-bottles it, including a miniature red sun to de-power all the Kryptonians inside.
 The Legion, Supergirl, Superboy, Zod, and Superman all make it on to Brainiac's ship, thanks to Brainiac 5 hacking his ancestor's force fields and allowing them entry.
 The Legion explains to Zod that, just as Krypton's city of Kandor is held in a bottle onboard Brainiac's ship, other planets' cities are also imprisoned, and, therefore, Zod cannot destroy Brainiac's ship until the cities can be rescued.
 Zod sends Supergirl off and then arrests the Legionnaires, branding them terrorists.
 Meanwhile, Superman is about to face off against Brainiac when he is knocked down by a kryptonite energy blast fired by Lex Luthor and subsequently captured.
 Brainiac locks him in captivity with the intent to experiment on him, but Superman escapes and meets up with the rest of the superheroes and Zod on a separate section of the ship.
 Zod enters the scene and engages Brainiac in combat while Supergirl, Superboy, and the Legion recover the bottled cities on Brainiac's ship, including Kandor.
 Zod seems to be losing his fight with Brainiac, when suddenly Superman gets up and tackles Brainiac from behind.
 Before the battle between the two Kryptonians and the villain can continue, Brainiac's ship starts to destabilize and descend towards the planet.
 It is revealed that Luthor sabotaged the ship and re-sized one of the cities while inside.

 Luthor's intervention causes the ship to crash into New Krypton, destroying it while Supergirl and the Legion re-size Kandor.
 However, the city that Luthor expanded is still growing, now putting Kandor at risk.
 As Brainiac 5 works on the problem, Supergirl is shocked to discover Superman impaled by pieces of Brainiac's ship as a result of the explosion.
 Superman appears to have been fatally stricken.
 Luthor, though reeling from the explosion, is pleased with all the destruction he has caused.
-Brainiac confronts Luthor in the ruins of the ship and is furious that Lex sabotaged his ship.
+Brainiac confronts Luthor in the ruins of the ship and is furious that Luthor sabotaged his ship.
 Luthor mocks him and spits in his eye before Brainiac angrily snaps Luthor's neck, killing him.